Symptoms of victimization: Anxiety

 A connection between victimization and anxiety has been established for both children and adults.
 The particular types of anxiety studied in relation to victimization vary; some research references anxiety as a general term while other research references more specific types such as social anxiety.
 The term anxiety covers a range of difficulties and several specific diagnoses, including panic attacks, phobias, and generalized anxiety disorder.
 Panic attacks are relatively short, intense bursts of fear that may or may not have a trigger (a cause in the immediate environment that happens right before they occur).
 They are sometimes a part of other anxiety disorders.
 Phobias may be specific to objects, situations, people, or places.
 They can result in avoidance behaviors or, if avoidance is not possible, extreme anxiety or panic attacks.
 Generalized anxiety is characterized by long-term, uncontrolled, intense worrying in addition to other symptoms such as irritability, sleep problems, or restlessness.
-Anxiety has been shown to disrupt many aspects of people's lives as well, e.g. academic functioning, and to predict worse health outcomes later in life.
+Anxiety has been shown to disrupt many aspects of people's lives as well, for example, academic functioning, and to predict worse health outcomes later in life.